 The average electric bill has increased quite a bit over the last few years (from $111.67 in 2017 to $117.46 in 2020).
 Based on the numbers, we can predict that average electricity rates will rise in the near future for households across the country.
-While the prices that your electricity provider charges might be out of your control, you can reduce the size of your electric bill by making a conscious effort to unplug what you’re not using and picking up other habits that save energy, or by using renewable energy sources.
+While the prices that your electricity provider charges might be high, you can economize.
+It’s possible to reduce the size of your electric bill by making a conscious effort to unplug what you’re not using and picking up other habits that save energy, or by using renewable energy sources.

 Photo credit: ©iStock.com/peteholyoak, ©iStock.com/stocknroll, ©iStock.com/Prachob Champawong